sumanthch/scraper/README.md

 # scraper
-This is the experimental ground for us to learn scraping in Python.
-Feel free to fork!
+This is just a basic python script to download images directly. run example.py in your terminal/command prompt. images will automatically downloaded.